kalinplus/cs188/note/03-Informed_Search_Astar_and_Heuristics.md

 A couple of important highlights from the discussion above before we proceed: for heuristics that are **either admissible/consistent to be valid**, it must by definition be the case that **h(G) = 0** for any goal state G.

-Additionally, <u>Additionally, consistency is not just a stronger constraint than admissibility, consistency implies admissibility.
+ <u>Additionally, consistency is not just a stronger constraint than admissibility, consistency implies admissibility.
 This stems simply from the fact that if no edge costs are overestimates (as guaranteed by consistency), the total estimated cost from any node to a goal will also fail to be an overestimate</u>.
 This stems simply from the fact that if no edge costs are overestimates (as guaranteed by consistency), the total estimated cost from any node to a goal will also fail to be an overestimate.

 > [!HELP]
 >